"Brick Attack" Photo: Sam Matthews

 This area is just up the hill from Mt.
 Judea, AR.
 The best thing would be to Mapquest that city.
 If coming from the north, once there, continue following AR-123 south, past a sharp left turn at a gas station.
 Take the next right, which is still 123.
 Follow it up about 4-5 miles.
 There, you will see Sam's Throne on the right.
 Another 3.4 miles will take you to the drive for Cave Creek on the left.
 A 4-wheel drive is handy here, or you can park out of the way before the giant mud puddle.
 Hike down the road and at the open area, head down the hill to the right on a trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cave Creek:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cave Creek:

 Featured Route For Cave Creek